separatio/e2e-linda-app/README.md

 # Installation

-There are only two steps needed to run the tests.
+Env Requirements: NodeJS 16.x, npm

+## Docker

+Simply run `npm run docker:test`; This should create the Docker image and run the container;
+All output is logged to the console;

+## Local

+1. Install Android Studio.
-1. Install the Android Emulator that satisfies the capabilities in the [local configs](./config/wdio.local.conf.ts)
+2. Configure Android Studio (emulator, platform, etc...) so that it matches [local configs](./config/wdio.local.conf.ts)
+3. Run `npm install -g yarn`
-2. Run `yarn install` in the root repo.
+4. Run `yarn install`

-After the requirements are satisfied, tests can be run with `yarn test:local`.
+5. Run `yarn test:local`

+## SauceLabs

 There is an integration done with SauceLabs with my personal keys/ secret exposed.
 A run can easily be started with `yarn test:sauce`.

+## GitHub Actions

-And last, but not least, `yarn test:ci` in Github Actions is not currently functional.
+`yarn test:ci` in Github Actions is not currently functional.